 We recommend the following best practices for managing your secrets:

 - Never commit secrets to a source code repository.
 Anyone with access to the repository will have access to the secrets.

-- Do not store secrets in the module’s configuration (under the “Configuration” tab).
+- Do not store secrets in the module’s configuration map (under the “Variables” tab).